BatWeek/logistic_growth/README.md

 # logistic_growth
-This is some fancy code for E.coli growth rates in a medium.
+This is where I need to put the answers for the Qs 1, 2, and 3.